jeremy-w/ayadn/README.md

 - get the last posts starred by a user

+- get informations about a user

 - read the App.net global stream

-- get detailed informations on a post

 ## Instructions